Off-duty SPD officer charged with attempted 2nd degree murder

 Detectives learned Jones and Morris were engaged in a verbal altercation that led to the shooting.

-Morris been a patrol officer with the Shreveport Police Department July 2016.
+Morris has been a patrol officer with the Shreveport Police Department since July 2016.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.